Couples Therapy: Finding Your Way Back to Each Other

 • Build new habits of closeness, appreciation, and teamwork

-Couples come to therapy for many reasons — some in crisis, others simply wanting to strengthen their bond.
+Couples come to therapy for many reasons—some in crisis, others simply wanting to strengthen their bond.
+Common struggles include:

 • Communication that always ends in conflict